Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 An analysis by PSW earlier this year found the three biggest providers, which own more than a tenth of children’s homes in England, made combined losses of £183.9 million last year.

-The three companies – CareTech, Keys Group and Aspris Holdco – paid their directors combined salaries totalling nearly £5 million.
+The three companies – CareTech, Keys Group and Aspris Holdco – paid their directors combined salaries of nearly £5 million.

 The solution